David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * This is an organizational revolution aiming for "Lean - Compact - Strong - Efficient", not a formality.
 The Ministry of Public Security pioneered this (abolishing General Departments), operating more effectively, proving "no forbidden zones".
 * The arrangement is calculated scientifically with a roadmap, ensuring policies and support for redundant staff; it is not an inhumane purge.
 * The goal is to reduce recurrent expenditures to save resources for development investment (infrastructure, social welfare) and better service to the people.
+* Streamlining the apparatus is a modern public governance trend.
+Countries like China and Japan have implemented massive administrative reforms to reduce staffing and improve efficiency.

 **Allegation:** Claims that streamlining is an "internal purge," "power consolidation," or "reducing troops due to lack of targets/Western pressure."
 * This is a "revolution in organization" identified by the Party (General Secretary To Lam) as an objective, urgent necessity to liberate resources and boost development, not subjective will or a purge.